 It is only through the mobilization of hundreds of modest employee gifts, contributed over the course of the year through payroll deduction, that United Way is able to raise the majority of dollars that it does to support the needed services of the local community.

 Employers are instrumental in facilitating this massive fundraising effort by supporting and endorsing employee campaigns.

 Employee Campaign Ambassador

-The first step is to find a supportive, enthusiastic employee to take on the responsibility of coordinating with their United Way staff person.
+The first step to running a workplace campaign is to find a supportive, enthusiastic employee to take on the responsibility of organizing with their United Way coordinator.
 This employee is respected by the CEO and liked by employees.
 The role calls for good organization and leadership skills, thorough communication, eagerness and a commitment to the United Way.
 Planning, structure and follow through are key to a successful campaign.
 You and other volunteers from within your workplace have full support and backup from the United Way staff.

 The Employee Campaign ambassador: